Laurel

 Internal type representing the heap.
 Introduced by the heap parameterization pass; not accessible via grammar.

-TTypedField (valueType : WithMetadata HighType) : HighType
+TTypedField (valueType : AstNode HighType) : HighType

 Internal type for a field constant with a known value type.
 Introduced by the heap parameterization pass; not accessible via grammar.

-TSet (elementType : WithMetadata HighType) : HighType
+TSet (elementType : AstNode HighType) : HighType

 Set type, e.g. Set int.